 University of Alaska Fairbanks

-With student enrollment of nearly 9,000 students, according to NCES, the University of Alaska's Fairbanks campus is the second-largest educational institution in Alaska.
+With a student enrollment of nearly 9,000 students, according to NCES, the University of Alaska's Fairbanks campus is the second-largest educational institution in Alaska.
 The school offers an undergraduate and a graduate program in photography through its College of Liberal Arts.
 This Master of Fine Arts in Photography program is a 3-year program heavy on studio courses.
-A joint effort between the school's art and journalism departments, the photography program provides students with a strong understanding of traditional and digital photography through technical instruction, student project exhibitions and a cumulative photography presentation.
+A joint effort between the school's art and journalism departments, the photography program provides students with a strong understanding of traditional and digital photography through technical instruction, student project exhibitions, and a cumulative photography presentation.